Kyra Marcano Executive Director

 (he/him)

 Jordan graduated from the University of Michigan School of Social Work in December of 2020 with a focus in Management of Human Services.
-Prior to graduate school, Jordan has has had years of experience working in the public sector and in the nonprofit world doing various forms of community organizing.
+Prior to graduate school, Jordan had years of experience working in the public sector and in the nonprofit world doing various forms of community organizing.
 His passion for running began at the age of 12 and continued through adulthood where he was a student-athlete at Eastern Michigan University.
 Outside of work, Jordan enjoys photography, watching movies, and eating Detroit Style pizza.

 Chicago Run recognizes the importance of using correct pronouns, learn more here.